 For some years, Hitchin Forum members have worked in coordination with Hertfordshire County Council’s Countryside Access Officer for our area, Nicholas Maddex.
-Our input was of the form of a general survey of footpaths in Hitchin conducted every six months – latest one here.
+Our input was of the form of a general survey of footpaths in Hitchin conducted every six months – latest here (20.03.20).
 The reports not only highlighted issues, but also identified action which had been taken – you can see some of the improvements here .

 Since 2018, we have worked in cooperation with Hertfordshire’s Rights of Way Unit and the Countryside Management Service to produce two types of report – the Parish Rights of Way Survey and the Rights of Way Ease of Use Survey.

 Which paths have been surveyed and what were the issues?
 A full list of the surveys completed since 2018 can be seen here (latest spreadsheet – March 2020).
 The list only gives brief details of any issues, so, if you would like a copy of any of these reports, please contact Bill Sellicks at firstname.lastname@example.org.
 Rights of way are identified by their number on HCC’s web version of the Definitive Map.
 Use of this takes a little practice, so we have obtained permission from the Ordnance Survey via HCC to provide a map of most of Hitchin’s urban paths here .
 In the list, the locations of those rights of way which have been surveyed in Hitchin are identified in the list by a map reference – e.g. C2, E4 etc. When you open it in your web browser, it will help if you increase the size of the page in order to see the relevant path numbers.

 Once the reports have been received, any issues are assessed and prioritised by the Rights of Way Unit for inclusion in the Rights of Way Improvement Plan.
 The most useful manifestation of this is the Suggestions List which can be viewed here, and which includes a number of suggestions which feature in our reports.